 Shoulder replacement surgery relieves pain and stiffness for most people.
 You should be able to resume your normal daily activities without much problem.
 Many people are able to return to sports such as golf, swimming, gardening, bowling, and others.

-Azar FM, Calandruccio JH.
-Arthroplasty of the shoulder and elbow.
-In: Canale ST, Beatty JH, eds.
-Campbell's Operative Orthopaedics.
-11th ed.
-Philadelphia, PA: Elsevier Mosby; 2007:chap 8.
+Throckmorton TW.
+Shoulder and elbow arthroplasty.
+In: Canale ST, Beaty JH, eds.
+Campbell's Operative Orthopaedics .
+12th ed.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 12.